litestar-org/litestar/README.md

         ...
 ```

-### ReDoc and Swagger-UI API Documentation
+### ReDoc, Swagger-UI and Stoplight Elements API Documentation

-While running Starlite, you can view the generated OpenAPI documentation using both a [ReDoc](https://redoc.ly/) site and a [Swagger-UI](https://swagger.io/tools/swagger-ui/) site.
+While running Starlite, you can view the generated OpenAPI documentation using a [ReDoc](https://redoc.ly/) site, a [Swagger-UI](https://swagger.io/tools/swagger-ui/) as well as a [Stoplight Elements](https://github.com/stoplightio/elements) site.

 ### Data Parsing, Type Hints and Pydantic